department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Study Convo Guide 08_19_24.md

 - This session should take about an hour.
 I’ll make sure we finish on time, so I will sometimes go ahead and ask a specific question about your experience with the site to move us along and make sure we are getting the information we need.
 - We’re here to learn your honest opinions.
 So negative feedback is also helpful and it does not hurt our feelings, but only helps us to improve.
 - I also want to make it clear that we’re not testing your ability, or intelligence.
 So, for example, if I ask if you understand something, or if you would know what to do next, it’s because I want to make sure the writing is clear or it is because I am wondering if the design is effective in that spot.
 - I’m going to share a prototype with you.
 This is like a test version of the website, so it may not work exactly how you expect.
 For example, you’ll be able to click some buttons, but not all of them.
+This is to be expected.
-- If for any reason and at any time you want to stop this session, just have to let me know.
+- If for any reason and at any time you want to stop this session, you just have to let me know.
 It might be to pause to get some water or to stop the session completely.
 You'll be paid even if we don't complete the full session.

 The last thing is about recordings.
 Recording the session to helps us to confirm that we captured your opinions accurately.
 Sometimes we share video clips with our colleagues at VA.
 If we do this, we don’t link anything you share in the session to any information that could identify you.
 We remove your face and your name from the videos.
 Knowing this, are you comfortable if I record my screen and audio while we talk today?
 - IF NO,